Short

 national contest for a piano piece he wrote in 3rd grade.

-- In high school, religion and philosophy was the subject
+- In high school, religion and philosophy was the subject.

--- in the end Bob concluded that he didn't believe in God after all, and
+In the end Bob concluded that he didn't believe in God after all, and

 philosophy was depressing.
 He tries to avoid these subjects now.